cellulose/cellulose.github.io/index.md

 A __Cell__ provides networking, a built-in REST/JSON HTTP server, soft-real-time state replication, device discovery, remote updatability, programmable control, firmware versioning, and remote network configurability.

 A __Cell__ might be used part of a distributed control system, a component in home automation,  to build a network camera, aquarium monitor, or whatever else you can dream up.
+You can create a cell out of a Raspberry Pi, Beaglebone, custom hardware, or even a virtual instance.

-#### WARNING: UNDER HEAVY DEVELOPMENT
+### UNDER HEAVY DEVELOPMENT

 This project is new as of late April, 2015, and is in flux with frequent breaking changes.
 [Contact us](http://github.com/cellulose) for more information.